France's Total to buy Chevron's Egypt retail network

 The purchase is subject to approval by the relevant authorities, Total said in a statement.
 It did not give a value for the deal.

-Chevron had been seeking to sell its Egyptian and Pakistani downstream assets to raise $300 million for the second-largest U.S. oil company, sources told Reuters in May.
+Chevron had been seeking to sell its Egyptian and Pakistani downstream assets to raise $300 million (193 million pounds) for the second-largest U.S. oil company, sources told Reuters in May.

 Total already agreed in May to buy the Egyptian retail assets of Royal Dutch Shell (RDSa.L).

-Once the Shell and Chevron purchases close, the annual sales of its local subsidiary Total Egypt will exceed 3 million metric tons through 218 service stations, giving it a 14 percent share of the market, Total said.
+Once the Shell and Chevron purchases close, the annual sales of its local subsidiary Total Egypt will exceed 3 million tonnes through 218 service stations, giving it a 14 percent share of the market, Total said.

 The service stations will also distribute lubricants provided by a blending plant owned jointly by Total Egypt and OilLibya.